DoctorKhan/The-Cosmic-Game-Book/src/95_archive/90_advisor_protocols.md

-# Appendix: Advisor Protocols — Earned Authority in Practice
+# Chapter 31: Appendix: Advisor Protocols — Earned Authority in Practice

 A compact field guide for recognizing and scaffolding moral wisdom in communities without recreating clerical rigidities.